 Some family members want to ask difficult questions and others don’t.
 It can help to give each other the space to ask any questions.
 This may mean giving your doctor permission to talk to your family members on their own.
 Or, if you are a relative, you could give the person with cancer time to talk to doctors by themselves.

-Unfortunately few people are diagnosed with bile duct cancer early enough for it to be curable.
-But specialists are getting better at helping patients to live for longer after their diagnosis.
+Unfortunately, most people are diagnosed with bile duct cancer when the cancer is already advanced.
+This usually means that your cancer can't be cured.
+But doctors are getting better at helping people live longer after their diagnosis.

 Surgery to remove the cancer gives the best chance of curing bile duct cancer.
 But many people are unable to have surgery.
 This is because bile duct cancer is often diagnosed after it has spread to nearby structures and organs, including the liver.